cusbg/traveler/README.md

-# TRAVeLer - Template RnA VisuaLization
+# traveler - Template-based RnA VisuaLization

 ## Requirements:
 - gcc with support of c++11